 The waves can be strong here, but there are several bays, ports, and harbors to keep safe during inclement weather, including Gray’s Harbor, Willapa Bay, and Coos Bay, among others.
-Highlights on the Pacific coast include whale watching and fishing.
-Gray whales are very common out here, as are minke whales.
+Highlights on the Pacific coast include whale watching tours and fishing.
+Gray whales are prevalent out here, as are minke whales.
 Humpbacks are occasional, and if you go far enough out, you may even be lucky enough to see a blue.
-Deep-sea fishing here can be rewarding as well — salmon, halibut, and rockfish/snapper are among the prized fish that people watch for.
+Deep-sea fishing here can be rewarding as well — salmon, halibut, and rockfish/snapper are among the prized fish that people look to catch.
 If staying on the coast, the razor clam fishery is a fun and popular diversion in between boating trips.
-Oysters and kite festivals are common draws along many of the coastal towns as well.
+Oysters and kite festivals are frequent draws along many of the coastal towns as well.
 The coast requires a boat that can handle high winds and swells, and that is equipped with the proper offshore safety gear as prescribed by the coast guard.

-The Salish Sea is the name for the large inland sea that begins at the north end of the Olympic Peninsula of Washington and heads inward toward the cities of Olympia and Seattle.
+The Salish Sea is the name for the vast inland sea that begins at the north end of the Olympic Peninsula of Washington and heads inward toward the cities of Olympia and Seattle.
 It is comprised of several sections, each of which has its own popular boating activities.

 The Columbia River marks the boundary between Oregon and Washington.
 It is the historical site of the first European visit to the west coast and a major international port.
 Boating on the Columbia is a fun and exciting endeavor.
 The first leg of the journey brings with it very strong wind, making it ideal for sailors and windsurfers.
 As the winds calm near Portland, the adjacent region is a wonderful way to explore this island city by boat.
 Fishing and swimming can be fun here, as the water is calm and warm.
 As you head inland, sheer bluffs with fossilized trees and sagebrush plateaus replace the towering evergreens, and large dam and lock systems raise boaters into higher elevations.
 The Columbia connects with the Snake River, which can be a fun side-trip for whitewater enthusiasts.
 The Hell’s Canyon section of this river is deeper than even the Grand Canyon and well worth a visit.

 Whether you are a new boater or a lifelong captain, there are many wonderful ways to experience the Pacific Northwest by boat.
 A trip here makes it easy to see why boating is one of the most enjoyed sports in the region.
 The best part of boating here is the diversity of the region.
-Whether you love freshwater, inland seas or open ocean, small boats, yachts, or sailing, there is an unforgettable boating adventure waiting to be had in the Pacific Northwest.
+Whether you love lakes and rivers, inland seas or the open ocean, small boats, yachts, or sailing, there is an unforgettable boating adventure waiting to be had in the Pacific Northwest.